scirpt

 Tire pressure is measured in pounds per square inch (PSI), which should give you an idea of the high amounts of pressure contained within a tire.
 Most tires have a PSI rating on the side, which, according to Consumer Reports, is actually the maximum PSI that the tire can handle.
 You won’t want to always fill your tires to the maximum PSI, so you should instead check your owner's manual or sticker on the driver’s doorjamb to find the recommended PSI.
 The recommended PSI will be different depending on the type of tire and size of your car.

-Once you find out your tire’s recommended PSI, you’ll need to do a couple things before checking your tire pressure.
+Once you find out your tire's recommended PSI, you’ll need to do a couple of things before checking your tire pressure.

 Second, wait!
 To get the most accurate reading, wait until your car has been parked for around three hours so that it’s cooled.
 The best time to check tire pressure is when you’ve driven less than a mile at only moderate speeds.